 Prior to her pioneering efforts with Peace in Schools, Caverly formerly worked for nonprofits serving people with special needs.
 An artist and educator, she brings insight, passion, warmth and humor to her transformative work with students of all ages and experience levels.

-Caverly also speaks publicly at conferences on topics including contemplative practice, social entrepreneurship, authentic leadership, and mindfulness education, and has been featured in publications such as Mindful Magazine and The New York Times.
+Caverly speaks publicly at conferences on topics including contemplative practice, social entrepreneurship, authentic leadership, and mindfulness education, and has been featured in publications such as Mindful Magazine and The New York Times.